Manca/face-detection/README.md

 The application has two modes: "training" and "running".
 The first one allows you to train your own classifiers using the set of positive (images with faces only) and negative (images that do not contain face) samples.

 For this application I used MIT set of training samples[2].
-Positive samples should be in "mit\train\faces" directory, while the negative ones are expected in "mit\train\non-face".
+Positive samples should be in "mit\train\face" directory, while the negative ones are expected in "mit\train\non-face".

 When the training is finished you'll have 4 new files: "posFeatures.mat", "negFeatures.mat", "learners.mat" and